10yard/dkafe/readme.md

 Jumpman can traverse platforms using unbroken ladders and by utilising hammers (to teleport short distances).
 Jumpman can drop through an oilcan to quickly warp between barrel, rivet, pie and elevator stages.

 ![NEW Feature](https://github.com/10yard/dkafe/blob/master/artwork/about/new.png)
 There is now a console add-on pack which adds extra stages and is packed out with hundreds of Donkey Kong ports, clones and hacks for a myriad of console and computer systems.
-See **Console Add-On Pack** section below.
+See [Console Add-on Pack](#console-add-on-pack) section below.

 ![Donkey Kong versions supported](https://github.com/10yard/dkafe/blob/master/artwork/about/versions_detected.png)